sjml/CLI-Notifier/README.md

 This generates a set of *whole different apps*, each with its own icon to send different notifications.
 The [`builds.json`](./builds.json) shows how to specify emoji and labels.
 It also lets you set a directory to install a wrapper script to make it a little easier from the command line.
 Examples below.

 No pre-built artifacts because of codesigning and notarization.
 Short version: notifications require per-identifier permissions, but that means each identifier has to be registered with a developer account if it wants to do anything more than run on the machine that built it.
-So you gotta built these yourself.
+So you gotta build these yourself.
 Sorry.
 Take it up with Apple.

 ## Installation